joergkrause/nyaf/README.md

 <div n-router-outlet></div>
 ~~~

 Please note the hash sign (#).
 It's required.
-No code or strategies here, write it by yourself and the enjoy a very small footprint of the supporting code.
+No code or strategies here, write it by yourself and then enjoy the very small footprint of the outcome.

 > Pro Tip!
 Import the router definition and use additional fields to create a menu directly from router configuration.

-### Shadow Dom
+### Shadow DOM

-By default a shadow dom is used.
-That means, styles are isolated.
-No global styles are available.
+By default the shadow DOM is ____not____ used.
+If it would, it would mean, that styles are isolated.
+No global styles are available, then.

-One option:
+One option to activate the Shadow DOM:

 ~~~
 @ShadowDOM()